satori-com/satori-video-sdk-cpp/docs/reference.md

 In your configuration, you can use any property key except "action" and "body".
 Avoid using the property value "configure".

-## Command-line utilities
+## Command-line tools
-The Video SDK command-line utilities publish, record, and playback video streams.
+The Video SDK command-line tools publish, record, and playback video streams.

-The most important utility is `satori_video_publisher`, which publishes streaming video from a camera or file to a Satori channel.
+The most important tool is `satori_video_publisher`, which publishes streaming video from a camera or file to a Satori channel.
 It's the primary tool for creating the input to a video bot.

-The `satori_video_recorder` utility records streaming video to a file.
+The `satori_video_recorder` tool records streaming video to a file.
 The source can be another video file or a camera.

-To play back a video file or display camera input, use the `satori_video_player` utility.
+To play back a video file or display camera input, use the `satori_video_player` tool.
 ### `satori_video_publisher`

 Publish a video stream to a channel